massalabs/massa-standards/wallet/dapps-communication.md

 - Determine if a wallet provider is available.
 - Access the names of available wallet providers to personalize website messaging.
-- Retrieve a list of all the wallets registered with each provider.
+- Retrieve a list of all the accounts registered with each provider.
-- Retrieve wallet information, such as address and balance.
+- Retrieve account information, such as address and balance.
-- Perform actions on a wallet, such as signing a transaction or exporting a wallet.
+- Perform actions on an account, such as signing a transaction or exporting an account.
-- Remove a wallet from a provider.
+- Remove a account from a provider.

 To do this, he can use the Massa wallet-provider JS library: